GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 <https://sourceforge.net/projects/spatgris3/>

 Decompress the downloaded file.
-The different formats will be installed in their proper location. *ControlGRIS* appears under the "UdeM" folder of your host application.
+The different formats will be installed in their proper location. *ControlGRIS* appears under the “UdeM” folder of your host application.

 ### 2.3.4.
 AU, VST, AAX